-On 8 April 2022, the district court issued an order confirming the costs-award from the First Arbitration, and on 15 April 2022, issued a judgment requiring the Bank to pay the non-resident company an amount of US\$ 2.9 million approximately.
-Following appellate proceedings, on 8 May 2023, the Court of Appeals issued its mandate affirming the Judgment.
-IBL effected payment to the non-resident company in full satisfaction of the Judgment on 18 May 2023.
+On 8 April 2022, the district court issued an order confirming the costs-award from the First Arbitration, and on 15 April 2022, issued a judgment requiring the Bank to pay the non-resident company an amount of US\$ 2.9 approximately.

 The non-resident company appealed the district court 16 March 2022 order to the US Court of Appeals for the Second Circuit ("Court of Appeals").
 In a decision dated 5 August 2022, the Court of Appeals vacated the district court's order, and remanded the case back to the district court.
-After further proceedings, the district court issued an Order on 9 January 2023, attaching a total of USD 17.36 million in IBL's correspondent accounts and stating that IBL's correspondent accounts were otherwise free of any attachment or other restraint.